fhoedemakers/pico-infonesPlus/README.md

 ## Building from source

 Best is to use the included build script [buildAll.sh](buildAll.sh).
-You can then copy the.uf2 to your Pico via the bootsel option.
+You can then copy the correct .uf2 to your Pico via the bootsel option.
 The script builds three .uf2 files and puts them in the assets folder.

 ```bash
 git clone https://github.com/fhoedemakers/pico-infonesPlus.git